-No. Applicants must meet the academic progress standards of the institution in the fall to be eligible for the spring term.
+No. Applicants must meet the academic progress standards of the institution in the fall to be eligible for the spring term, unless granted a hardship.
+A student who fails to meet the required grade point average (GPA), may be deemed eligible with an approved hardship (see 19 TAC, Section 21.1088).